Cavendish House

-Cavendish House is Cheltenham's oldest and leading department store (established in 1823), located on The Promenade.
+Cavendish House was Cheltenham's oldest department store (established in 1823), located on The Promenade.
 Its establishment was of great significance for Cheltenham's future reputation as a leading shopping centre.
 Known as 'Cavendish House' from its early days, its name was officially adopted with the registration of a limited liability company in 1883.
 The store became part of the House of Fraser group in 1970.
+The store closed in April 2024, after 201 years.

-Early History
+Early history

 In December 1813, Thomas Clark, who was the owner of a small drapery shop at 44 Wigmore Street, close to Cavendish Square, London, England, assumed William Debenham as an equal partner, and thereafter the firm traded as Clark & Debenham.
 The shop was later renamed Cavendish House and carried drapery, silks, haberdashery, millinery, hosiery, lace and family mourning goods.
 As the trade grew, the partners determined to expand the business by opening provincial branches in Cheltenham, Gloucestershire, England, and Harrogate, Yorkshire, England.

 By 1823, Clark & Debenham had opened a small drapery business at 3 Promenade Rooms, Cheltenham, selling a selection of silks, muslins, shawls, gloves, lace and fancy goods.
 The new shop flourished.
 In 1837, Clark retired from the business and Debenham assumed two of his most trusted staff, William Pooley and John Smith, as partners, trading in both London and Cheltenham as Debenham, Pooley & Smith.
 By 1840, the management of the Cheltenham branch appears to have been given to Clement Freebody, Debenham's brother-in-law.
 Around 1843, another branch shop was launched in Harrogate.